 In case you didn’t notice, Ford has been dominating the high-performance muscle car game.
 No, the Corvette is not a competitor to the GT350, they are in completely different leagues.
 The Camaro is currently being absolutely crushed on and off track by the GT350.
 Lots of people dream about owning a GT350 or GT350R, but what’s the difference?
 Well, they are extremely similar, but there are a few key differences.

 GT350 vs GT350R: Powertrain

 As cool as it would be for the R version to have an even more insane engine, it doesn’t.
 The GT350 and GT350R share the same insane 5.2L flat plane crank V8 that outputs 526 horsepower.
-Engine, transmission, and everything associated to the power train are 100% identical between these two.
+Engine, transmission, and everything associated with the power train is 100% identical between these two.
 Pretty hard to beat that engine, especially for the price of the GT350 and GT350R.

 GT350 vs GT350R: Wheels/Suspension

 The GT350 is a track focused Mustang model, and as such has far stiffer suspension than the standard Mustang models.
 The GT350 and the GT350R share the same exact Magneride suspension setup.
 There is absolutely no difference in the suspension setup, although many journalists say the GT350R feels stiffer, we’ll get to that in just a minute.

 The GT350R is the first ever vehicle to come with “production” carbon fiber wheels.
 This is why some journalists think the GT350R feels stiffer overall.
 I put production in quotations, because other cars have carbon fiber wheels, but aren’t considered production e.g. Koenigsegg.
 The wheels on the GT350R are mass produced which has never been done before.
 This gives hopes for future high-performance cars that don’t cost $250k+ to have carbon fiber wheels.